Preliminary Internal Medicine

 Our preliminary program director is Dr. Christina Koch, who also serves as an Associate Program Director for our internal medicine residency program.
 Interns in our preliminary program receive comprehensive training in internal medicine to prepare them for their advanced residency training.

 Applications are only accepted through ERAS with positions offered through the National Residency Matching Program (NRMP).
 Please visit the Application Process for more details.
 For other correspondence, you can reach us at firstname.lastname@example.org.

 We have two preliminary tracks.

 - Preliminary internal medicine track (NRMP 1252140P0)

-- International scholars (NRMP 1252140P2) is for international graduates supported by SACM (Saudi Arabian Cultural Mission).
+- International scholars (NRMP 1252140P2): Only for international graduates supported by SACM (Saudi Arabian Cultural Mission).

-All interviews for preliminary intern candidates are conducted virtually in December, and January.
-Your time commitment is a 20 minute virtual interview with the program director or an associate program director.
+All interviews for preliminary intern candidates are conducted virtually in December and January.
+Your time commitment is a 20-minute virtual interview with the program director or an associate program director.
 The week prior to your interview, you will receive an email with additional information about our program.
-You will have plenty of time to discuss your interests and for us to tell you about our program and answer your questions.
+You will have plenty of time to discuss your interests and for us to talk to you about our program and answer your questions.

-We suggest that you review the following pages on our website prior to your telephone interview:
+We suggest that you review the following pages on our website prior to your virtual interview:

 - Curriculum in Internal Medicine for provides details on rotations and schedule of your clinical day

 - Training Sites – UMMC and Baltimore VA Medical Center.
 Preliminary interns do not rotate at Mercy Medical Center.